st4ple/sherlock/README.md

 ### Syntax

 ##### Files
 Lines not ending with / are treated as files.
-If Sherlock finds a file with the absolute path equal to this line, the file will be ignored.
+The file with the absolute path equal to this line will be ignored by Sherlock.

 ##### Directories
 Lines ending with / are treated as directories.
 All the files and subdirectories in this directory will be ignored by Sherlock.